 It's slightly different if you want to read it multiple times a month.
 Two times, three times, four times, or even more than that, of course you have to read more pages in a day.

 In short, if you want to finish reading the Al-Quran at least one time in a month, you have to complete 1 juz a day.

 If you want to finish reading the Al-Quran twice, you will need two juz per day.
 If you want to finish reading the Al-Quran three times, it means that you need to read three juz a day.
 And so on.

 If we are aiming to read 1 juz per day (to complete the Quran once in Ramadan), we can make things easier by dividing the reading according to the number of verses.
 For example, the first juz, consisting of 286 verses in Surah Al-Fatihah and Al Baqarah, can be divided into five prayer times.

 Let's just say that Surah Al-Fatihah has been memorized by heart.
 Then the 141 verses of Al Baqarah are divided into five prayer times, namely 28 verses for each prayer.

 In order to make it feel easier, the 28 verses can be further divided by 2, into 14 verses each (before and after prayer).
-So before dawn we read 14 verses, and after dawn prayers we read 14 verses again.
+So before dawn, we read 14 verses, and after the dawn prayer, we read 14 verses again.
 And so on until the time of Isha.

 Read the Quran anywhere and anytime.
-Reading the holy script does not have to always be in a prayer room or mosque, we can read the Al-Quran in various places, as long as the place is clean.
-For example, we can read in the car while traveling, or when we are relaxing a little.
+Reading the holy script does not have to always be in a prayer room or mosque; we can read the Quran in various places, as long as the place is clean.
+For example, we can read in the car while traveling or when we are relaxing a little.

 Take advantage of technology.
 We can use the sophistication of technology to increase worship.
 One example is making use of the Al-Quran app, which makes the Quran easily accessible whenever we need it.
 Make use of the recitation feature to aid you through or even help you improve your reading.